p2kdev/dig3st/README.md

 ### Setup without a video tutorial

-Documentation is available on [this page](https://uncore.me/blog/dig3st--ai-notification-summaries-for-everyone)
+Documentation and link to my repo are available on [this page](https://uncore.me/blog/dig3st--ai-notification-summaries-for-everyone)

 ## Compatibility